oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## RLS Policies by Table

-**For each table or storage bucket listed below, it's best to delete any existing policies you have on it before adding the new ones.** This includes default policies that Supabase may have created (like the `bucket_id = 'school-assets'` check you mentioned).
-This ensures there are no conflicting rules and avoids performance issues from multiple policies.
-The policies provided here are complete replacements.
+**For each table or storage bucket listed below, it's best to delete any existing policies you have on it before adding the new ones.** This ensures there are no conflicting rules and avoids performance issues from multiple policies.

 ### `academic_results` Policies
 -   **Policy Name:** `Enable access based on user role`